JasperDeJonghe/Csharp-course-codedex/C#Course.md

 ```

 Here, name is declared as `string?`, indicating that it can hold either a string value or `null`.
+But this is not really needed, this is just a preference.

 ## Control Structures